Mizuki Arai

-Mizuki Arai (新井 瑞希, Arai Mizuki) is a Japanese footballer who plays as a winger for club Yokohama FC.
+Mizuki Arai (新井 瑞希, Arai Mizuki) is a Japanese footballer who plays as a winger for Mito HollyHock.

 Career

 SV Horn

 On 30 January 2016, Arai was announced at SV Horn. made his debut against Austria Lustenau on 29 July 2016.
 JArai scored his first goal for Horn against Austria Lustenau on 2 December 2016, scoring in the 90th minute.

 Sagamihara

 After being a part of SV Horn for two years, Arai opted to come back to Japan, signing with SC Sagamihara in September 2017.

 Kataller Toyama

 Arai made his debut against Fujieda MYFC on 17 March 2018.
 He scored his first goal for the club against Gamba Osaka U-23 on 8 April 2018, scoring in the 37th minute.

 Loan to Tokyo Verdy

 On 15 August 2019, Arai was announced at Tokyo Verdy on a loan contract.
 He scored on his debut against V-Varen Nagasaki on 31 August 2019, scoring in the 6th minute.